The Tragically Hip: 1992–1997

 The band developed a unique sound and ethos, leaving behind its earlier blues influence.
 Downie's vocal style changed while the band experimented with song structures and chord progressions.
 Songs explored the themes of Canadian geography and history, water and land, all motifs that became heavily associated with the Hip.
 While Fully Completely began an exploration of deeper themes, many critics consider Day for Night to be the Hip's artistry most fully realized.
 The sound here is typically called "enigmatic" and "dark", while critic MacKenzie Wilson praises "the poignancy of Downie's minimalism."

 On the follow-up tour for this album, the band made its only appearance on Saturday Night Live, on March 25, 1995, thanks in large part to the finagling of fellow Canadian and Kingston-area resident Dan Aykroyd, who appeared on the show just to introduce them.
 Aykroyd, who is a fan of the band, had personally lobbied SNL showrunner Lorne Michaels to book them as a musical guest.
 On the show, Gord Downie notably flubbed the start of the song "Grace, Too"—rather than the normal opening lyric, "He said I'm fabulously rich", Downie sang it as "He said I'm tragically hip".
-The band later attributed the error to their pre-show used of marijuana.
+The band later attributed the error to their pre-show use of marijuana.

 In July 1996, the Hip headlined Edenfest.
 The three-day concert took place at Mosport Park, in Bowmanville, Ontario, Canada, just a few months after the LP Trouble at the Henhouse was released.
-The concert sold over 70,000 tickets total and was attended by an estimated 20,000 additional people who gained access to the concert site after the outside security broke down.
+The concert sold over 70,000 tickets in total, and was attended by an estimated 20,000 additional people who gained access to the concert site after the outside security broke down.